SDCC Gets First Look At CW’s Nancy Drew Series

-Teen Girl Squad
+Series Part of the Teen Girl (Detective) Squad

 However, if there is a bigger influence on the new Nancy Drew series than its current mates at the CW, it’s a former CW show.
 Although Veronica Mars, returning to Hulu this month for its fourth season, owes a debt to noir fiction, the teen girl detective concept belongs to Nancy Drew.
 The stylized version of this new Nancy Drew series, though, hearkens back to Veronica Mars.
 Think of it as a Mobius strip of influence.

 However this all shakes out will remain to be seen.
 Convention-goers got to see a preview of the first episode, but the rest of us will have to wait until October.
-In the meantime, you can check out at the first-look trailer and let us know what you think.
+In the meantime, you can check out the first-look trailer and let us know what you think.
 (Also, where are my Trixie Belden fans?)